ubports/docs.ubports.com/sdk/scopes/cpp/Accounts/Service.rst

 Representation of an account service.

-The `Service </sdk/scopes/cpp/Accounts/Service/>`__ object represents an account service.
+The :ref:`Service <sdk_accounts_service>` object represents an account service.
 It can be used to retrieve some basic properties of the service (such as name, type and provider) and to get access to the contents of the XML file which defines it.

 Definition at line 48 of file service.h.